 I find the Kuflink investment dashboard very straight-forward and easy to follow.

-When logged into your account, you simply click ‘My Investments > My Investments’ in the top right hand corner followed by your chosen investment product (for me, ‘Select-Invest’).
+When logged into your account, you simply click ‘Portfolio’ on the left hand side.
 You are then shown the following screen detailing the investments you have made and the interest you have earned to date.
+Click ‘Self-Select’, ‘Auto-Select’ or ‘IFISA’ to see the investments held in each respective account.

 How frequently is interest paid on the money I invest in Kuflink?